pablogs9/husarnet-docs/docs/tutorial-ros2.md

 ```
 curl https://install.husarnet.com/install.sh | sudo bash
 ```
-Remember to run `sudo systemctl restart husarnet` after installation process is finished.
+Remember to run `sudo systemctl restart husarnet` after the installation process is complete.

 ### Configure husarnet network:

-Add your physical devices to the same Husarnet network, by executing following commands on each of them:
+Add your physical devices to the same Husarnet network, by executing the following command on each of them:

 `husarnet join <your-join-code> <mydevice-hostname>`